SEL-Columbia/accel_tlnd/README.md

 ## Merging process notes
 - Input files: You can upload your local files into 'accel_tlnd/structure_merging_model/inputs', or use the provided sample files.
-- Next, specify the output path where you would like to save your results.
+- Next, specify the project name, it will be the folder to save the results.
 - Adjust the parameters as needed.
 - Click 'Run Merging' and wait for the process to complete.
-The results will be saved in the folder you specified.
+- The results will be saved in the `accel_tlnd/structure_merging_model/results/{project_name}` directory.

 ## Accelerated Two-Level Network Design Notes